 Two of the stories feature Continental Op.
 Scorched Face and Corkscrew were both published in 1925, and it shows because they are both heavily influenced by the western genre.
-Especially the latter one which is a decent take on
+Especially the latter one, which is a decent take on

 Yojimbo Red Harvest theme of the two gangs in a town not big enough for both of them.

-Good stuff but I liked the Scorched Face better.
-A cool plot, snappy street-wise dialogue, loads of action, authentic in describing the machinery of a big detective agency.
+Good stuff, but I liked the Scorched Face better.
+A terrific plot, snappy street-wise dialogue, loads of action, authentic in describing the machinery of a big detective agency.
 Plus, our Op hero has never been so doggedly determined to break the case.
 What spoiled it a bit for me was this totally over the top raid and shootout at the end.
 I prefer my detectives to be a bit subtler.

 Was there never to be an end to this piling of mystery upon mystery, of violence upon violence?
 He had the sensation of being caught in a monstrous net – a net without beginning or end, and whose meshes were slimy with blood.
 Nausea – spiritual and physical – gripped him, held him impotent.

-Mystery does get resolved and this resolution is what makes Nightmare Town memorable.
+Mystery does get resolved, and this resolution is what makes Nightmare Town memorable.
 It's so preposterous and bonkers that - after the initial amazement - it actually makes sense.
 At least it made sense to me.
 If you like the final act of Jim Thompson's The Getaway, there's no way you won't like this one.
 And, for the record, I fucking love The Getaway!